JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 ### Android tools

-Same as for JDK: if you have trouble launching Android tools like `adb`, make sure paths to `ANDROID_HOME/tools`, `ANDROID_HOME/tools/bin`, and `ANDROID_HOME/platform-tools` are added to your `PATH` environment variable.
+Same as for JDK, if you have trouble launching Android tools like `adb`, make sure paths to `ANDROID_HOME/tools`, `ANDROID_HOME/tools/bin`, and `ANDROID_HOME/platform-tools` are added to your `PATH` environment variable.